-Empathy mapping canvas is a strategic tool used to discover the needs of your customer
+Empathy mapping canvas is a strategic tool to discover the needs of your customer.

-Empathy mapping canvas is the tool used during the collaborative process your organization experiences which creates the conditions to discover qualitative insights about your customer’s latent pain points.
+The empathy mapping canvas is a tool to use during the collaborative process your organization experiences which creates the conditions to discover qualitative insights about your customer’s latent pain points.
 An empathy mapping canvas is generally the tool you’d use when beginning to search for your value proposition.

 Empathy mapping is one of the exercises that take place during the early stages of the product design process.
 I find when I try to dive straight into creating personas it causes a lot of drama and anxiety within the organization.
 On the same note, IBM calls empathy mapping, the “quick and dirty personas”.